mapossum/spa/README.md

 This is the repository to USM spatial programming course.
 This GitHub Repo will serve as a location for all the code and the lecture notes.

-Lecture: Tuesday 11:30-2:30pm

-Lab: Immidiatly following the Lecture

-Room WSB 229 and IVN to Coast
+Lecture: Online Video Lecture

+Lab: 1 pm Wednesdays

 ###Instructor:
 George T. Raber, PhD